Bedouin: Egypt

 In most countries in the Middle East, the Bedouin have no land rights, only users' privileges, and it is especially true for Egypt.
-Since the mid-1980s, the Bedouins who held desirable coastal property have lost control of much of their land as it was sold by the Egyptian government to hotel operators.
+Since the mid-1980s, Bedouins who held desirable coastal property have lost control of much of their land, which was sold by the Egyptian government to hotel operators.
 The Egyptian government did not see the land as belonging to Bedouin tribes, but rather as state property.

 In the summer of 1999, the Egyptian army bulldozed Bedouin-run tourist campgrounds north of Nuweiba as part of the final phase of hotel development overseen by the Tourist Development Agency (TDA).
-The director of the Tourist Development Agency dismissed Bedouin rights to most of the land, saying that they had not lived on the coast prior to 1982.
+The director of the TDA dismissed Bedouin rights to most of the land, saying that they had not lived on the coast prior to 1982.
 Their traditional semi-nomadic culture has left Bedouins vulnerable to such claims.